Rado0z/Rado0z.github.io/_posts/2020-02-22-Super_lottery.md

 ```

-first, from the main function, it seems the php script ( which is web application langauge is used ) create a sessionid and give to python script and create three combination numbers in put them in arrary. and save it in file inside `/tmp` folder. the good thing is this code create thee numbers. so if we know the first one that mean we can get the second and win the prize. so we understand the goal and we are in two option to reach this goal which is:
+first, from the main function, it seems the php script ( which is web application langauge is used ) create a sessionid and give to python script and create three combination numbers in put them in arrary. and save it in file inside `/tmp` folder. the good thing is this code create a three of combination numbers. so if we know the first one that mean we can get the second and win the prize. so we understand the goal and we are in two option to reach this goal which is:
 1. to prediect the numbers from the first combination.
 2. get the file but we should find LFI vulnerability to get /tmp folder. and at first i feel this option is good because the we have the sessionid and it's easy to get the file.

-after deep looking i could not get and find any parameters got lead the to LFI
+after deep looking i could not get and find any parameters got lead the to LFI.

-so backing to option and deep understanding how this script works.
+so backing to option 1 i will and deep understanding how this script works.
 so first i edit this script to understand how these number is generated

 ```python